kuujo/vertigo/README.md

 ![Vertigo network](http://s21.postimg.org/ve93v28bb/Untitled_Diagram.png)

+## Components

 As with any Vert.x verticle, Vertigo components can be deployed with any number of instances.

-## Ports
-Components in Vertigo communicate via input and output ports.
-Messaging in Vertigo is inherently uni-directional, so each component has a unique set of input and output ports.
-Input ports are interfaces to which other components can connect to send messages, and output ports are interfaces to which other components can connect to receive messages.
-Vertigo does not route messages through any central router.
-Components communicate directly with one another over the event bus.
+Components communicate with each other over the Vert.x event bus.
+But Vertigo doesn't use raw event bus addresses.
+Instead, components communicate through named output and input ports.
+This allows components to be abstracted from the relationships between them, making them reusable.

+Messaging in Vertigo is inherently uni-directional.
+Components receive messages from other components on input ports and send messages to other components on output ports.

 ![Direct connections](http://s21.postimg.org/65oa1e3dj/Untitled_Diagram_1.png)

+Messages are not routed through any central router.
+Rather, components communicate with each other directly over the event bus.

 ```java
 public class MyComponent extends ComponentVerticle {